tanaynistala/geo-guide/_country-guides/SVN.md

 # Subdivisions

-Slovenia is officially divided into 212 municipalities, but the country can be divided into the following statistical regions:
+Slovenia is officially divided into 212 municipalities, but the country can also be divided into the following statistical regions:

 - Gorenjska / Upper Carniola
 - Goriška / Gorizia